-- Learners play in a group of 3 to 5 players - Each player should use their own home-made "money" of different denominations.
-They must start with the same amount (if not exactly, then approximately) - Each player becomes the shopkeeper for one round and calls out the price of an imaginary item.
+- Learners play in a group of 3 to 5 players

+- Each player should use their own home-made "money" of different denominations.
+They must start with the same amount (if not exactly, then approximately)

+(continued...)

+- Each player becomes the shopkeeper for one round and calls out the price of an imaginary item.
 They can make it challenging by using decimals as well. - The customers must call out a larger denomination that they will use to pay for the item and tell the 'shopkeeper' how much change they should get back. - The fastest customer to do it accurately keeps the money.
 The other customers must actually pay the shopkeeper. - The customer with the most amount of money at the end of all the rounds wins!

-Ask learners if there are items that have more value than others that they would be willing to pay for (essential items, e.g., milk, bread, etc).
-Encourage them to think about why certain items are more valuable and how it affects pricing.

-• Tell learners that tomorrow they will set up a shop.
-They need to choose an event, e.g., school is starting, or Eid is approaching to help them decide what items to sell in their shop.

-To prepare for tomorrow's event, learners must choose 5 specific items (including essential items) and draw 10 of each item.
+- Ask learners if there are items that have more value than others that 5 mins they would be willing to pay for (essential items, e.g., milk, bread, etc). - Tell learners that tomorrow they will set up a shop.
+They need to choose an event, e.g., school is starting, or Eid is approaching to help them decide what items to sell in their shop. - To prepare for tomorrow's event, learners must choose 5 specific items (including essential items) and draw 10 of each item.
 For example, 10 naan-e-Afghani, 10 cartons of milk, 10 notebooks, 10 pens etc.

-Learners set up a shop to understand the concept of demand.
+Learners set up a shop to understand the concept of demand and plot a demand curve.

-1. Learners will now set up a shop.

-- 10 mins - Learners will be divided into 2 teams, half of them will be sellers and the other half will be customers, then they will switch roles, sellers will become customers and vice versa. - Each learner must maintain a 'Demand' table like this one.
+- 1. Learners will now set up a shop. - Learners will be divided into 2 teams, half of them will be sellers and the other half will be customers, then they will switch roles, sellers will become customers and vice versa. - Each learner must maintain a 'Demand' table like this one.